Quick Facts

 Theatre and early work

-Eggar began her acting career in several Shakespearean companies, notably playing Titania in a 1962 production of A Midsummer Night's Dream, directed by Tony Richardson.
-She also appeared onstage in a production of Douglas Seale's Landscape with Figures, where she was noticed by a talent scout, and from there was cast in the biographical film Dr. Crippen (1962), opposite Donald Pleasence.
-Her second film role was in 1962 in The Wild and the Willing; the same year, she appeared onstage again as Olivia in a production of Twelfth Night by George Devine.
+Eggar began her acting career in several Shakespearean companies, notably playing Titania in a 1962 production of A Midsummer Night's Dream directed by Tony Richardson.
+She also appeared on stage in a production of Douglas Seale's Landscape with Figures, where she was noticed by a talent scout.
+From there she was cast in the biographical film Dr. Crippen (1962) opposite Donald Pleasence.
+Her second film role was in 1962 in The Wild and the Willing; in the same year she appeared on stage again as Olivia in a production of Twelfth Night by George Devine.

-In 1965, Eggar appeared in the thriller The Collector, directed by William Wyler, playing a kidnap victim.
-She received a nomination for the Academy Award for Best Actress, and won a Golden Globe award for her performance.
+In 1965 Eggar appeared in the thriller The Collector, directed by William Wyler, playing a kidnap victim.
+She received a nomination for the Academy Award for Best Actress and won a Golden Globe award for her performance.
 She was also awarded Best Actress at the Cannes Film Festival in 1966.
-On her role as Miranda in The Collector, Eggar has said: "My biggest relationship on set was with William Wyler.
+On her role as Miranda in The Collector Eggar has said: "My biggest relationship on set was with William Wyler.
 The tension on set was real.
-And if the tension wasn't there – if I didn’t exude precisely what he wanted – well, Willie just poured cold water over me."
+And if the tension wasn't there – if I didn't exude precisely what he wanted – well, Willi just poured cold water over me."

 Personal life